microsoft/service-fabric-traefik/README.md

 ## Running Locally

 * Deploy `TraefikProxyApp` to the local cluster
 * Deploy the pinger test application mentioned in [Sample-Test-Application](#sample-test-application).
-Using a browser, access `https://localhost/pinger0/PingerService`.
+Using a browser access `https://localhost/pinger0/PingerService`.
 If all works, you should get a `200 OK` response with contents resembling the following:

    ```json
    {